 “I’ve learned so much about food; you’ve got to eat the right things, eat the right healthy fats.
 I usually get up about 6am, do a bit of a workout, get the kids up, get them changed, give them breakfast, get them to school, then do a bit more working out before I go to the office.
 And to do all of that, I’ve got to fuel my body correctly.”

 Victoria adds that the secret to her glowing, spot-free skin is eating salmon every single day, as well as taking vitamins and eating healthily:

-Fish oil-based supplements have received some bad press recently, with the inventor of the popular 5:2 diet, health guru Dr Michael Mosley, telling The Mail on Sunday that he doesn’t think much of them:
+Fish oil-based supplements have received some bad press recently, with the inventor of the popular 5:2 diet, health guru Dr Michael Mosley, telling Britain’s Mail on Sunday newspaper that he doesn’t think much of them.

-However, an excellent way of ensuring you’re getting enough omega-3 in a supplement is by taking one which contains flaxseed oil – which is one of the ingredients in Lumity’s age-busting, health-boosting formula of 17 vitamins, minerals and amino acids that has been specifically targeted to fight all nine causes of ageing simultaneously.
+However, an excellent way of ensuring you’re getting enough omega-3 in a supplement is by taking one which contains flaxseed oil – which a lot of people prefer due to fears over all the contaminants in our seas.

-We asked Lumity’s creator, Dr Sara Palmer Hussey, PhD, why she opted for flaxseed oil over fish oils and what the benefits are:
+We asked Lumity’s creator, Dr Sara Palmer Hussey, PhD, what the benefits of flaxseed oil over fish oils are and which one is better for your health.